sakshambakshi/vue-notes/notes.md

 - Avoid use asuync or network calls inside the the computred property these are to be done under the **watchers**

+## Async components
+In large component we need  to optize our frontend and we need to ship smaller and required chunks to the user rather than big chunks for what we do we use **asyncComponent**

 ### Teleport
 Many a time by logical a componenet is a child of the parent component by in the tyerm or point of view it will have a different node like for example of a **modal** you use **<Teleport> component** you provide the **css selector DOM Nodes where you component needs to be injected visually outside the normal Dom** .